spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-payments-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that:
+Make sure the following applies:
-* Enabled the express checkout payment method for the payment app.
 * The express checkout button is displayed on the Cart page.
 * Clicking the express checkout button opens the express checkout page.
-* You can place an order using the express checkout flow.
+* You can place an order using the express checkout.
-* On the summary page you will see the default shipment method applied to the order.
+* On the summary page, a default shipment method applied to the order is displayed.

 {% endinfo_block %}